-The Green Climate Fund - Since becoming operational in 2015, the Green Climate Fund (GCF) has become the key multilateral climate fund, with a mandate to make 'an ambitious contribution to the global efforts towards attaining the goals set by the international community to combat climate change'.
+The Green Climate Fund - Since becoming operational in 2015 the Green Climate Fund (GCF) has become the key multilateral climate fund with a mandate to make 'an ambitious contribution to the global efforts towards attaining the goals set by the international community to combat climate change'.
 The UK is a strong supporter of the GCF, having committed £720 million for the initial resource mobilisation period, and is committed to ensuring that the GCF delivers maximum impacts in the developing countries it supports.

 The GCF funds transformational projects with a strong focus on leveraging private finance, with a commitment to provide 50% of its resources for mitigation and 50% for adaptation.
-At least 50% of its adaptation support will be provided to particularly vulnerable countries including Least Developed Countries (LDCs), Small Island Developing States (SIDS) and African States.
+At least 50% of its adaptation support will be provided to particularly vulnerable countries including Least Developed Countries (LDCs), Small Island Developing States (SIDS) and

+African States.
 In the past year, the GCF has made significant progress in terms of programming, tightening its policy framework, and building the Secretariat's capacity.
-So far, the GCF has committed \$2.65 billion of funding to 54 projects, representing a balanced geographical and thematic split, with over 50% of funds going to private sector projects, and over \$400 million to Small Island Developing States.
+So far, the GCF has committed \$4.6 billion of funding to 93 projects, representing a balanced geographical and thematic split, with over 50% of funds going to private sector projects, and \$520 million to Small Island Developing States.

 The Nationally Appropriate Mitigation Action (NAMA) Facility is a bilateral programme supported by the UK, working in partnership with the German Federal Ministry for the Environment (BMUB), Denmark and the European Commission.
-NAMAs are country owned projects, policies, or programmes that shift a technology or sector in a country onto a low-carbon development trajectory.
-The Facility seeks to support and fund the implementation of the most transformational parts of the NAMAs, for which countries are unable to attract private sector funding.
+NAMAs refer to any action that reduces emissions in developing countries and is prepared under the umbrella of a national governmental initiative.
+They can be policies directed at transformational change within an economic sector, or actions across sectors for a broader national focus.
+The Facility seeks to support and fund the implementation of the most transformational parts of the NAMAs.
 It has an open application process, welcoming projects across a diverse range of sectors and geographies.

 Since 2012, 20 climate mitigation projects across 16 countries have been supported, with each project chosen for its ability to catalyse change in the sector.
-To support this demand the UK has committed £140 million into the Facility, of which £40 million has been allocated to the 5th Call of the Facility, launched on 13 November 2017
+To support this demand the UK has committed £185 million into the Facility, of which £45 million has been allocated to the 6th Call of the Facility, launched at Cop24.

-Climate Investment Funds - The UK is the largest investor in the \$8.3 billion Climate Investment Funds (CIFs), having invested £1,252.9 million between 2011/12 and 2016/17, to pilot low-emission and climate resilient development through projects implemented by the multilateral development banks.
+Climate Investment Funds (CIF)- The UK is the largest investor in the \$8.5 billion Climate Investment Funds (CIFs), having invested around \$2.5 billion since 2008, to pilot low-emission and climate resilient development through projects implemented by the multilateral development banks.
 The CIFs now operate across 72 countries and have a total portfolio of 310 projects.
-CIFs finance is enabling the construction of the equivalent of over a quarter of the current globally installed geothermal and concentrated solar power.
+CIF finance is enabling the construction of the equivalent of over a quarter of the current globally installed geothermal and concentrated solar power.
 The projects are unlocking finance flows in the green markets of developing countries and are expected to generate \$58 billion of co-financing.

-The Clean Technology Fund (CTF) - Of the four funds that sit under the Climate Investment Fund, the UK has contributed £701 million, between 2011/12 and 2016/17, to the Clean Technology Fund (CTF).
+CIFs: The Clean Technology Fund (CTF) - Of the four funds that sit under the Climate Investment Fund, the UK has contributed £701 million, between 2011/12 and 2016/17, to the Clean Technology Fund (CTF).
 The CTF provides concessional finance and technical assistance in 21 countries, delivering significant development benefits, such as increased energy security, reduced local air pollution, and job opportunities.
-It has supported national governments to identify and implement ambitious low carbon investment plans, and helped demonstrate technologies and create markets.
+It has supported national governments to identify and implement ambitious low carbon investment plans and helped demonstrate technologies and create markets.
 South Africa's KaXu Solar One Concentrated Solar Power project, with funding from the Clean Technology Fund, has recently been awarded a Momentum for Change Award by the UNFCCC for its innovative and game-changing approach to climate change and wider economic, social and environmental challenges.